filecoin-project/devgrants/open-grant-proposals/open-proposal-astralDAO.md

 - John Hoopes IV- Researcher and co-lead at astralDAO.
 MSc Spatial Data Science and Visualisation (Distinction), Technical Director London Blockchain Labs, Developer Advocate Ordnance Survey.

 - João Martins - Technical advisor, researcher and co-lead at astralDAO.
 Full Stack dApp developer on Ethereum with 2 years of experience.
 First author of an academic article on group-buying on decentralized networks for increased supply chain coordination.
+MSc Industrial Engineering and Management (Distinction).

 - Jared Childers - Technical advisor and researcher at astralDAO.
 Backend Engineer + Cloud Ops with 1 year of experience.
 Knowledgeable in consensus protocols, and experienced in building various tech stacks, with 2 years of experience in web3 space.